bcvance/DailyWords/README.md

 In the video below for demonstration purposes the Celery Beat has been altered to send words every 3 seconds.
 <br/><br/>
 <img src="https://github.com/bcvance/DailyWords/blob/development/media/texts_resized.gif" alt="drawing" width="310"/>

+### In the Works
+ - Currently words are sent based on a FIFO (first in first out) queue pattern.
+That is, the least recently seen words will be sent to your phone or email before more recent ones.
+Upon receiving a translation, it gets cycled back to the end of the queue.
+Currently, a spaced repetition option is in development as well.
+This option would enable users to provide feedback regarding ease of recall for each translation, which would alter the wait time before next review of that word accordingly.
+- Support for additional languages